Azure-Samples/communication-services-javascript-quickstarts/ui-library-click-to-call/README.md

 Finally in this optional section of the tutorial we will talk about making a embedded version of the Calling surface.
 We will continue from where we left off in the last section and make some modifications to our existing screens.

 To start lets take a look at the props for the `ClickToCallComponent.tsx` props, these will need to be updated to have the widget hold the Calling surface.
 We will make two changes.
-- Add a new prop for the adapter arguments needed for the `AzureCommunicationCallAdapter`.
+- Add a new prop for the adapter arguments needed for the `AzureCommunicationCallAdapter` we will call this `adapterArgs`.
 - Make `onRenderStartCall` optional, this will allow us to come back to using a new window easier in the future.

 `ClickToCallComponent.tsx`